Oredev 2012 - Day 3

 I will keep this short.

-Jeff, you should have learned a set of golden rules by now.
-Complaining about how terrible you find Android Test to be is OK, since it’s a large framework with many developers behind it.
-However, bashing on small frameworks created by one person and point out that “this framework was not maintained enough”, “this guy didn’t even test his own system”, “this code looked like crap” is not very nice.
+Jeff should have learned a set of golden rules by now.
+Complaining about how terrible you find Android Test to be is OK, since it’s a large framework with a huge company behind it.
+Bashing on small frameworks created by one person and point out that “this framework was not maintained enough”, “this guy didn’t even test his own system”, “this code looked like crap” is NOT OK.
+Crappy session.

 Hojun Song – From Collective Intelligence to Collaborative Creation

-The final keynote was not exactly a disappointment, since I didn’t know what to expect.
-However, it left me rather annoyed.
+The final keynote was not exactly a disappointment, since I did not know what to expect.
+It however left me rather annoyed.
 I’ll try to explain why.

-One of many problems I had with this talk, though, was that when he started to talk about the project and describe the process, it turns out that many others are already building the same thing, while he seems to only be interested in talking about it, rather than working on it.
-I was particularly annoyed that he joked about the “serious Russian scientists” that helped him out, while he is just out to have fun.
+One of the many problems I had with this talk, what that when he started to talk about it, it turns out that many others were already building the same thing, while he seems to only be interested in talking about it, not working on it.
+I was particularly annoyed that he joked about the “serious Russian scientists” that helped him, while he just wants to have fun.

 Why should we care about this project?
 Because Hojun is an “artist” who can back up the project with cool graphics and nice videos?
 Well, I don’t buy it.
-Hojun has worked on his satellite for a while, but most of the time he tours the world, talking about the project and selling t-shirts to fund it.
+Hojun has worked on his satellite for a while, but most of the time he tours the world, talking about it and selling t-shirts.
 I don’t buy it.

 Summary